tari-project/doc-playground/docs/helloootle/getting-started.md

 - A Tari Ootle Wallet.
 - An Integrated Development Environment (IDE) - where you'll be coding your project.

 Proceed to the next section to set up your Ootle Wallet.
+If you want to proceed the sections in order, you can do so by using the navigation links at the bottom of the page.
+All sections for the Hello Ootle project are also available on the left.